Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Hobbies: Art, music, theatre, and literature.
 Ezekiel loves visiting art museums and attending plays, ballets, and operas (prefers comedies over tragedies).

-Powers: Chimerism, regeneration, lust-inducing bite, tenfold strength, thought reading, thought control, tactile transmutation, and working ice.
+Powers: Chimerism, regeneration, lust-inducing bite, tenfold strength, reading thoughts, controlling thoughts, tactile transmutation, and working ice.
 Ezekiel can use transmutation to temporarily shapeshift into other people, animals, or elements; his preferred disguise is mist.
 His powers have the same limits and weaknesses as other vampires (listed in story bible).

 Personality and Character